JXIong15/Pinder/README.md

 ## Jou To-Do
+* Is there a way to pull data from parent tables?
 * delete certain fetches from Likes and Reviews routes
 * add withAuth to all routes
 * Don't allow for ratings to be edited.
 Delete "PUT" route in Reviews